-Here’s what state officials recommend you do if you’re among those without power.
+Here’s what Massachusetts state officials recommend you do if you lose power during a major weather event.

 Power Outage Safety Tips:— MEMA (@MassEMA) October 27, 2021

 ✅ Avoid downed power lines & assume they are live

 ✅ Call 9-1-1 to report downed lines

 ✅ Call your utility company to report power outages

 ✅ Keep #generators outside & away from building